Berdox/Gauntlet-Framework/README.md

 ## Purpose

 This framework provides a consistent structure for custom Titanfall 2 gauntlets.
-For parkour routes, or full gauntlet maps, the framework acts as the backbone for reliable, easy-to-extend behavior.
+For parkour routes, surf maps, or full gauntlet map.